landitbot/marathongo/README.en.md

 `Marathongo` is an open-source full-stack navigation framework for humanoid robot marathon scenarios, focusing on high-speed, stable, and autonomous operation in large-scale outdoor environments.

-We are a company focused on embodied intelligence, with deep engineering experience in localization, navigation, and robot system integration.
+Landit Robotics is a company focused on edge-side embodied brains, with years of core technology accumulation and engineering deployment experience in perception, navigation, and robot manipulation.
 The goal of open-sourcing this repository is not to publish a single algorithm demo, but to share a battle-tested, extensible, and adaptable framework so that robotics researchers and industry partners can bring up their own robots faster.

 This repository emphasizes several core strengths: